 slum•gum (slŭm’gŭm) n.
 1. A term used in beekeeping, slumgum is the impure residue, consisting of cocoons, propolis, etc., remaining after the wax is extracted from honeycombs.
 2. “An outstanding risk-taking jazz quartet from Los Angeles” — (Gabe Meline, North Bay Bohemian)

-Slumgum is a perpetually inventive quartet of adventurous musicians.
-The band’s unique voice is shaped by unbridled imagination and diverse influences that include jazz, free improvisation, world music, and modern classical music.
-They collaborate with a facility and playfulness that is rare for an ensemble, giving their musical curiosity room to explode and yielding daring results.
+SLUMGUM, winner of the 2013 CMA/ASCAP Award for Adventurous Programming, is a perpetually inventive quartet.
+The band’s unique voice is shaped by unbridled imagination and diverse musical influences.
+Through effortless collaboration and playful spontaneity, their musical curiosity has room to explode, yielding daring results.
 All of these qualities find a home in the band’s innovative and colorful compositions.
-Performing live, Slumgum delivers their original music with spontaneity and a blend of grit and finesse.
-For the audience, Slumgum’s exhilarating music projects their sheer joy in playing together.
+Performing live, Slumgum projects their sheer joy in making original music together.